rikelmy-matos/AUTOMATA/README.md

 3 - Write the name of the file you want to create -> click on (Create file button) -> the file will be created in "autopy folder"

-4 - Click on (Choose file) -> choose the file you created -> a file will be created with the path of the file inside the "choosepy folder" -> this folder is for control
+4 - Click on (Choose file) -> choose the file you created -> a file will be created with the path of the file inside the "controlpy folder" -> this folder is for control

 5 - When choosing your file, just click on (save mouse) -> (when selecting just click on something/somewhere) -> it will save the coordinate and record it in the file you created